The Mountain (2012 film)

 The Mountain (Dağ), also known as Forgotten Soldiers, is a 2012 Turkish drama film directed by Alper Çağlar.

 The film tells a fictional story in which a duty team sent from a troop to repair a field antenna suddenly falls into an ambush.
-One short and one long term soldier, the only ones to survive, finally put an end to the war between themselves and join hands for the struggle against the real enemy.
-Carrying only two rifles, four magazines, a broken antenna and their survival instincts.
+One short and one long term soldier, the only ones to survive, finally put an end to the war between themselves and join hands for the struggle against the real enemy, carrying only two rifles, four magazines, a broken antenna and their survival instincts.
 The mountain is a heroic tale of two young soldiers who discover brotherhood and fortitude.

 Plot

-Oğuz from Istanbul, despite having a legal right and money to pay for a shorter period of military service, he chooses to do it for a longer time no matter what rest of the people around him imposes to do.
+Oğuz from Istanbul, despite having a legal right and money to pay for a shorter period of military service, chooses to do it for a longer time no matter what rest of the people around him do.
 One week before he is discharged, he finds himself in such a danger to test his courage.